leeangel0428/webscraping-challenge/README.md

 # Introduction
 Hello viewer and welcome to my submission for Challenge 11 aka the webscraping-challenge.
 For context, at the time of writing this, I am enrolled in the Data Analytics and Visualizations bootcamp with the University of MN.
 We are assigned a challenge homework per module.
 This is Module 11's challenge on web scraping.
 I am using a windows/PC laptop.
-I recently received feedback on improving my readme files so moving forward they will contain more information.

 # Overview
 There are two parts to this specific challenge: 1) Scrape titles and preview text from Mars news articles and 2) Scrape and analyze Mars weather data, which exists in a table.
 We were given two starter codes that we had to complete.